apitestbase/apitestbase.github.io/_docs/en/quick-start.md

 Double click the dmg and drag `API Test Base.app` to your `/Applications` folder.

+Then open it from Launchpad or the Applications folder.

 {% endtab %}

 {% tab install Windows %}

 Download API Test Base `{{ site.atb_release_version }}` from the [release page](https://github.com/apitestbase/apitestbase-release/releases/tag/{{ site.atb_release_version }}){:target="_blank"}.

+The Windows release comes in two forms: a setup installer and a portable zip.
+Pick the one you prefer.

+The setup installer walks you through installation; leave the `Run API Test Base` checkbox ticked on its final wizard screen, so ATB starts when you click `Finish`.
+The portable needs no installation — extract the zip and run `API Test Base.exe` in the extracted folder to launch ATB.

-When running the setup or portable binary, you will likely get a warning dialog from Microsoft Defender SmartScreen, because the app hasn't been digitally signed by a Microsoft trusted Certificate Authority (which is expensive!).
+In either case, the first time you run it Microsoft Defender SmartScreen will likely warn you, because the app hasn't been digitally signed by a Microsoft trusted Certificate Authority (which is expensive!).
 Click `More info` on the dialog, and click `Run anyway` to proceed.

-First time launching, a Windows Defender Firewall alert will pop up.
-Check the `Private networks ...` option, uncheck the `Public networks ...` option, and click the `Allow access` button.
+A Windows Defender Firewall alert also pops up on first launch — check the `Private networks ...` option, uncheck the `Public networks ...` option, and click the `Allow access` button.

 {% endtab %}